 Continuing this excuse buster series of articles where I answer any and every excuse people make not to travel, this week I want to talk about something that is actually pretty important.
 Travel safety.
 Fear of travel, or more accurately fear of what may happen if they do go travelling around the world is one of the biggest excuses people use for not following their travel dreams, but they really shouldn’t.

-The fear of crime or becoming the victim of a criminal act, actual physical danger or harm when travelling is actually a very real and frightening prospect for many people, women in particular are statistically much more likely to feel this fear.
+The fear of crime or becoming the victim of a criminal act, actual physical danger or harm when travelling is actually a very real and frightening prospect for many people, women in particular are statistically much more likely to feel this fear, even if they aren’t statistically more at risk in general.
 I get it, it is a genuinely scary thought.
 The problem is when people use fear as an excuse not to travel, they don’t always base that fear on actual fact or reality.